 What’s it about?
 You use historical data to create a prediction for future sales.

-How does it go?
+How does it work?
 You take a look at the past sales data for a given time period, e.g. a month or a quarter, and make an estimate.
 You can add your average growth rate into the equation.

 Make sure you’re using comparable time periods.
 For example, if December always brings you much more sales than other months, don’t make a prediction for July based on it.

 Think also about any internal factors that might affect the results, e.g. has your team grown recently?
 Is your biggest competitor running an effective marketing campaign?
+Are industry trends creating a difficult sales environment?
+Are there other factors in play that can affect sales?

 The “ask a sales rep” method

-- How likely are you to close that deal?
+• How likely are you to close that deal?

-- When are you going to close it?
+• When are you going to close it?

 The team members will base their answers on their experience and expertise, but it’s still a very subjective estimation.
 Some of them might be more optimistic than realistic about the outcome, or – on the contrary – play it safe and make a more pessimistic guess.